What is Femring (systemic)?

 To remove the ring, loop a finger through the ring and gently pull it from the vagina.
 Call your doctor if you have trouble removing a vaginal ring.

 Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
-Self-examine your breasts for lumps on a monthly basis while using estradiol vaginal.
+Self-examine your breasts for lumps on a monthly basis and have a mammogram every year while using estradiol.

 Keep the vaginal ring in its protective pouch until you are ready to use it.
 Store at room temperature away from moisture and heat.